scott-howard-james/nits/docs/index.rst

 Nits
 ========================================

-Nits is a collection of small convenience functions and classes, primarily for simplifying python syntax and smoothing some (at least in the opinon of the author) rough edges.
+Nits is a collection of convenience functions and classes, primarily for simplifying python syntax and smoothing some (at least in the opinon of the author) rough edges.
 Currently, it includes the
 following: